-In light of the global pandemic, many people are searching for potential side hustles and wonder how to make money on a vacation rental property.
-Owning a second home will not guarantee you an early retirement, but can generate you a steady stream of revenue.
+In light of the global pandemic, many people are searching for potential side hustles and wondering how to make money on vacation rental property.
+Owning a second home will not guarantee you an early retirement, but it can be a good investment that generates a steady stream of passive income.

 According to John Banczak, the executive chairman of TurnKey Vacation Rentals, for every $100,000 you pay towards a vacation property, you should aim for an annual rental income of about $10,000.
 On the other hand, the data collected by Airbnb and Vrbo suggests that vacation rental owners can make anything from about $11,000 to as much as $33,000 per year.

-We’ve created this practical guide on how to make money on a vacation rental property to help short-term rental hosts and property managers make the most of their real estate portfolio.
+We’ve created this practical guide on how to make money on vacation rental property to help short-term rental hosts and property managers make the most of their real estate portfolios.

-If you are wondering how to start a vacation rental business, we recommend that you begin with careful research.
-From buying a rental home to welcoming your first guests, we have identified the most important factors you must take a closer look at.
+If you are wondering how to start a vacation rental business, we recommend that you begin with careful research into the vacation rental industry.
+From buying a rental home to welcoming your first guests, we have identified the most important factors you should take a closer look at.

-If you are planning to buy a property to rent out as a vacation rental instead of as a real estate investment, you will have to conduct more in-depth market research.
-Start by assessing the following factors when choosing an investment property:
+If you are planning on investing in vacation rental property to rent out as a vacation home instead of as a real estate investment, you will have to conduct more in-depth market research.
+Start by assessing the following factors when choosing to buy real estate as an investment property:

-Location is one of the main variables that will impact the profitability of your vacation rental.
-For instance, if your place will be close to a popular attraction like a beach or amusement park, you will be able to make a significant rental income.
+Location is one of the main variables that will impact the profitability of vacation rental properties.
+For instance, if your rental property will be close to a popular attraction like a beach or amusement park, you will be able to make a significant rental income.

-Ideally, the destination that you select should be able to maintain year-round profitability.
-That being said, you should keep in mind that while beachfront rentals will generate more rental income, they are more expensive than, for instance, a family home in the suburbs.
-Besides, it might require a higher down payment, meaning that you’ll have to pay more for your investment property upfront.
+Ideally, the location that you select should be able to maintain year-round profitability.
+That being said, you should keep in mind that while beachfront real estate will generate more income, they are more expensive than, for instance, a family home in the suburbs.
+Besides, investing in properties in a more sought-after location may require a higher down payment, meaning that you’ll have to pay more for your investment property upfront.

-To get a better idea of the potential occupancy rate, you can reach out to a local realtor or property management company.
+To get a better idea of the potential occupancy rate, you can reach out to a local real estate agent or vacation rental management company.
 Alternatively, you can simply peak at the calendars on booking platforms to get a better idea of the availability in a specific area.

 According to Vrbo, the peak season for vacation rentals is on average only 12 weeks.
-Ideally, you want to buy a property that you will be able to rent out during off-peak periods as well.
+Ideally, you want to be investing in vacation real estate that you will be able to rent out during off-peak periods as well.
 So, it is best to search for a location that is desirable 365 days of the year.

 You can typically charge more per night if your property has more bedrooms and bathrooms.
-That being said, there isn’t a correct size.
-In short, you are searching for a property that you will be able to manage successfully and that will create sufficient revenue to exceed your property-related expenses.
+That being said, there isn’t a correct size for vacation properties.
+In short, you are searching for a property that you will be able to manage successfully and that will generate sufficient revenue to exceed your property-related expenses.

 While factors like the size of the property and local regulations are out of your control, you can have complete say over the interior design.
 By taking the time to create beautiful interiors, you can deliver a better guest experience.
 It also makes it easier to market your rental on listing sites.
 By going the extra mile and putting more effort into the design of your property, you can help it stand out in the vacation rental market.